 The Fair Credit Reporting Act (FCRA) protects your right to privacy when it comes to credit reports, and provides the means to correct any errors in these reports.

 You also have the right to have any errors in your credit report corrected.
-You can submit a dispute to the appropriate credit bureau fairly easily online.
+You can submit a dispute to the appropriate consumer credit bureau fairly easily online.
 The agency is required to investigate the situation and make any necessary changes or corrections.

 Credit reporting agencies are also required to disclose the sources of any incorrect information and provide you with a list of who has received a copy of the report that includes the incorrect information.
 Once these mistakes are corrected, the agency must re-issue your corrected credit report to any lenders who received your credit report within the last six months and to any employers who received your credit report within the last two years.